MobilityDB/MobilityDB-Leaflet/README.md

 1. Navigate to the `frontend` directory.
 2. Install the required Node.js packages with `npm install`.
+3. Ensure that the `local_ip` constant in `App.js` is set to your local IP address
-3. Start the React application with `npm start`.
+4. Start the React application with `npm start`.